 The Primary Language Curriculum sample long term and short term sample plans and templates available on teachingplans.ie contain ALL of the sections recommended in the NIPT guidelines and NCCA templates.
 All English and Gaeilge long term plans on teachingplans.ie are based on the most recent 2019 version of the Primary Language Curriculum.

-If you do decide you want to do your long-term planning from scratch, the following will provide you with some information to help you get started.
-Using the free long term planning template which you have downloaded, the following is guidance on the various sections that you should include:
+However, if you do decide you want to do your long-term planning from scratch, the following will provide you with some information to help you get started.
+Using our free long term planning template which you can download here, the following is guidance on the various sections that you should include:

 - Aims – These can be taken from the curriculum books and tied in with the needs of your class and your school’s whole school curricular plans.

 - Content – here you include the Strands and Strand Units and the relevant curricular objectives (or learning outcomes from the PLC) that you will be covering during the year.
 You can also include some sample learning activities here, or you may wish to include a separate table with a monthly breakdown of the content that you expect to cover during the year.
 For subjects that have skills and concept development as part of their curriculum e.g. history, you will need to include these too.

 - Methodologies – Include details of the approaches and methodologies you intend to use throughout the year.
 The NIPT has a helpful document outlining methodologies here (document 8.7).

 - Resources – Outline the specific resources that you will need for teaching the subject for the year.

 - Differentiation – Include details of the differentiation strategies related to the content included in the plans.
 The NIPT has a document outlining strategies here (document 8.8)

 - Assessment – Include details of the assessment strategies you will use.
 The Assessment in the Primary School – Guidelines for Schools (NCCA